-My daughter turned 8 back in October and we got her her own personal set of scriptures.
-But I’m cheap so instead of the nice big all-in-one, she got the paperback two book set.
+My daughter turned 8 years old and we got her her own personal set of scriptures.
+Instead of the nice big all-in-one, she got the paperback two book set.
 And of course it needed a case…

 Put those center panels right sides together with the interfacing on top.

 Sew along that raw edge mentioned above (the right side of the picture below) also sew 5 1/2 inches over from that seam on the top and bottom, as shown in the picture below (in the picture below I sewed 6 inches but had to unpick about 1/2 inch).
 Then clip the corners.

 When you turn it right-side out and try it on your scriptures, you should get this:

 And if you have any extra lining cut it off…if you made the main fabric a little longer, you shouldn’t need to cut too much:

 Other changes I made – – I added some interfacing into the strap where the handle is: